RNSargeant/hello-world/README.md

 # hello-world
 First Repository

-Hello there future prospects, New to cyber land.
+I am new to cyber land.
-I look forward to learning how to get my rerigerator to play I Was Made For Lovin' You Every time i walk into the Kitchen lol...
+I look forward to learning how to get my rerigerator to play Kiss as i walk into the room.